rafa23antunes/Football/LigaNOS/README.md

 ## Some Results

-This is a race graph with the GOALS accumulated in the first league of each team since 1934/35 until 2019/20.<br>
+This is a race graph with the POINTS accumulated in the first league of each team since 1934/35 until 2019/20.<br>
 https://www.youtube.com/watch?v=lFyryWXDy5o
 <br><br>
 This is a race graph with the GOALS SCORED accumulated in the first league of each team since 1934/35 until 2019/20.<br>